 If you are hesitant to pay extra for additional learning, let’s say you’ve already taken a driver's ed course in high school, here's a bonus for you.

-Aceable is currently offering a FREE NY Driver’s Ed Test Prep course (as of June 2021) - a fully online and mobile-friendly study guide that can help you prepare for your learner permit exam.
+Aceable is currently offering a FREE NY Driver’s Ed Test Prep course - a fully online and mobile-friendly study guide that can help you prepare for your learner permit exam.

 This interactive study aid includes 20 levels of lessons and unlimited free practice tests that you can access through your smartphone.